Tips for your job search

 1. Have focus and do research to get there if needed.

 Understand the types of jobs that would be fit for your skills and qualifications and interests and the settings and industries where you can find those jobs.
-Even if you are pursuing multiple options, keep your job search efforts targeted.
-If you are seeking any job, with any type of employer, doing anything, you will not be successful, because employers are seeking focus.
+Even if you are pursuing multiple options, keep your job search efforts targeted when you communicate with employers.
+If you tell an employer you seeking any job, with any type of employer, doing anything, you will not be successful, because employers are seeking focus.
 Researching employers can help you focus.
 If you need career exploration, see what can I do with my major? and info about careers and the job market.
 We are happy to assist you through advising.

 2. Don't put all your eggs in one basket = one type of job search method.